For young sailors, parents, and sailing clubs.

 ✔ Ensures safety and comfort in challenging weather conditions.

-The Dotan rudder fully conforms to IODA specifications in shape, weight, and dimensions.
-If necessary, the lifting mechanism can be locked with a securing pin.
+The Dotan rudder is designed to match IODA class requirements for shape, weight, and dimensions.
+If required, the lifting mechanism can be locked with a securing pin.

 ✔ Ease of Use